HUPO-PSI/usi/Examples/USIs_from_DIA.md

 # Methods for generating USIs from DIA-NN analysis

 DIA-NN is one of the most common data analysis tools for DIA data, but its default output does not report the scan numbers that can be used in USIs.
 The output does report retention times.
 It would be ideal to get DIA-NN output to directly report peak scan numbers for use in the USIs.
 Efforts are underway to do this.
-In the mean time or as an alternative, a method to convert retension times into scan numbers is possible, although would be more cumbersome for users.
+In the meantime or as an alternative, a method to convert retention times into scan numbers is possible, although would be more cumbersome for users.

 # Methods for generating USIs from Spectronaut analysis

 Spectronaut is one of the most common data analysis tools for DIA data, but its default output does not report the scan numbers that can be used in USIs.
 The output does report retention times.
 It would be ideal to get Spectronaut output to directly report peak scan numbers for use in the USIs.
 Efforts are underway to do this.
-In the mean time or as an alternative, a method to convert retension times into scan numbers is possible, although would be more cumbersome for users.
+In the meantime or as an alternative, a method to convert retention times into scan numbers is possible, although would be more cumbersome for users.